Contents

 Image: FastAPI

-Serialization is also noticeably faster.
-Benchmarks show a 2-3x improvement over v2 for common model sizes, driven by a zero-copy path for models that do not use custom serializers.
-Approximate timings across representative model sizes:
+Serialization is also faster.
+Benchmarks show a 2-3x gain over v2 for common model sizes.
+The win comes from a zero-copy path for models that don’t use custom serializers.
+Rough timings across sample model sizes:

 Model sizePydantic v2 (µs/op)Pydantic v3 (µs/op)Speedup